 - have completed nursing courses with a “C” or

-better in science courses, nursing theory and a “C” or
+better in all coursework including science courses, nursing theory and a “C” or

 “P” or better in nursing labs or clinical.

 - have completed standardized testing requirements

-within accepted scoring level of the UC BSN program and submit copies of
+within the accepted scoring level of the UC BSN program and submit copies of

-the

-results from standardized testing such as ATI, HESI, Kaplan, etc.
+the results from standardized testing such as ATI, HESI, Kaplan, etc.

 - submit official transcripts.

 reserves the right to evaluate all transfer credits.
 Additional departmental testing may be

-To be considered for admission, please submit the following documents in entirety:
+admission, please submit the following documents in their entirety by April 15th

 - BSN application;

-- Transcripts from all colleges/universities attended;
+- Transcripts from all colleges/universities

-- TEAS test results;
+- TEAS V test results;